Table of Contents

 Funding-

-Vendors, books of the month, supplies
+Vendors, books of the month, supplies for events,

 Creating safe spaces for students